Chocolate Peppermint Slice (gluten-free, vegan)

 - 1 cup dark chocolate chips

-To make the base layer, toss all base layer ingredients into a food processor.
-Pulse until finely ground, similar to coarse sand.
-Then transfer to your lined baking pan and press down firmly with your fingers or an offset spatula until smooth.
+- To make the base layer, toss all base layer ingredients into a food processor.
+Pulse until finely ground and similar to coarse sand.
+Then, transfer this to your lined baking pan and press down firmly with your fingers or an offset spatula until smooth.
 Place in the refrigerator for 5 minutes.

-In a high-powered blender, add all of the mint layer ingredients.
+- In a high-powered blender, add all of the mint layer ingredients.
 Blend until smooth, scraping down the sides as needed.
-Then pour on top of the base layer and spread until smooth.
+Then, pour this on top of the base layer and spread until smooth.
 You can also tap the baking pan gently on the counter to smooth the top.
 Refrigerate for 30 minutes or until firm.

-Once firm, cut the large square into individual peppermint chocolate slices.
+- Once firm, lift out the dessert and cut into individual peppermint chocolate slices.
 It's best to keep these slices chilled until serving.